be2112/modeling_projects/digit_recognizer/results/Notebook.md

 ### Experiment Plan

-This experiment, I will fit the MNIST dataset with a neural network model.
+For this experiment, I will fit the MNIST dataset with a neural network model.
 I plan on conducting a 2x2 factorial design, comparing 1 vs 2 hidden layers and 200 vs 400 neurons per layer.
-I won't do any hyperparameter tuning.
+I won't do any automated hyperparameter tuning via a grid search.
 I plan on submitting all 4 models to Kaggle.

 ### Pre-Processing and Model Decisions